yasirkula/UnityBezierSolution/.github/README.md

 Finds uniformly distributed points along the spline and returns a lookup table.
 The lookup table isn't refreshed automatically, so it may be invalidated when the spline is modified.
 This function's *resolution* parameter determines approximately how many points will be calculated per each segment of the spline and accuracy determines how accurate the uniform spacing will be.
 The default values should work well in most cases.

-**Food For Thought**: BezierSpline has an **evenlySpacedPoints** property which is a shorthand for `CalculateEvenlySpacedPoints()`.
+**Food For Thought**: BezierSpline has an **evenlySpacedPoints** property which is a shorthand for `CalculateEvenlySpacedPoints( evenlySpacedPointsResolution, evenlySpacedPointsAccuracy )`.
 Its value is cached and won't be recalculated unless the spline is modified.

 *EvenlySpacedPointsHolder* class has *spline*, *splineLength* and *uniformNormalizedTs* variables.
 In addition, it has the following convenience functions: